Abbeyfield residents can expect:

 All local Societies are bound by Abbeyfield’s Guiding Principles, but they are independent bodies and are responsive to local conditions which do cause some minor differences in practice.
 All local Societies are registered Charities affiliated to Abbeyfield Canada and bound by its policies and guidelines.

-Yes, many residents could potentially have a waitlist.
-So if you’re interested in a few different homes, we suggest sending your inquiry to each.
+Yes, many Houses could potentially have a waitlist.
+So if you’re interested in a few different Houses, we suggest sending your inquiry to each.